Bridging the Atlantic VII

 Bridging the Atlantic VII: Ireland and America at 250

-Featuring a keynote address by Helen McEntee T.D., the Minister for Foreign Affairs and Trade of Ireland; and a keynote panel with members of Congress
+Featuring a keynote address by Helen McEntee T.D., the Minister for Foreign Affairs and Trade of Ireland.

-Marking 250 years since the American Revolution, the 7th annual “Bridging the Atlantic” conference will have as its focus US-Irish relations from 1776 to the present.
-With discussions on Irish-American social history; revolutionary politics in 1776 and after; 21st-century Irish-American politics; and Irish-American culture, the conference will take stock of the transatlantic relationship now and discuss its future.
-A keynote address by Minister Helen McEntee, T.D. and a keynote panel with members of Congress will look forward to the next decades and centuries of US-Irish relations.
+Marking 250 years since the American Revolution, the 7th annual “Bridging the Atlantic” conference had as its focus US-Irish relations from 1776 to the present.
+With discussions on Irish-American social history; revolutionary politics in 1776 and after; 21st-century Irish-American politics; and Irish-American culture, the conference took stock of the transatlantic relationship now and discussed its future.
+This year’s conference included a keynote address by Minister Helen McEntee, T.D., and anticipated the next decades and centuries of US-Irish relations.

 “Bridging the Atlantic” is an ongoing series of conferences presented by Georgetown University’s Global Irish Studies Initiative and BMW Center for German and European Studies, in association with the Embassy of Ireland, the Clinton Institute at University College Dublin, Queen’s University Belfast, and the Northern Ireland Bureau.